 Special Initiatives and Latino History and Culture Intern

 The projects are within the Office of Audience Engagement (OAE.)
 The mission of the office is: “We use history to create experiences that encourage meaningful conversation, expand perspectives, and inspire learning, innovation and active participation in civic life.
 We challenge our audiences to consider their important role in shaping a more humane future”.

 Under the supervision of Magdalena Mieri in the Office of Audience Engagement at the National Museum of American History, the intern will work on multiple projects during the residency, maximizing the opportunity to acquire new skills and make a greater contribution to the operation of the museum.
 While experiencing how a museum operates and its many functions the intern will learn how to do research using museum collections, and further communication and critical thinking skills.

-Interactive Cart on Latino Immigration:
+Interactive Cart on Latino Immigration

 Facilitate conversations with the public about the objects in the carts, make connection to the visitors own family immigration experiences and facilitate learning about the rich diversity of immigrant communities.
 Intern will also conduct research on the collections and archives and help boost presence of Latino history on Museum website.

 Civic Engagement project:

 Assist producing naturalization ceremonies, citizenship seminars, and creating new teaching resources for new citizens.
 Assist with planning of voter registration fair and events in the Museum.
 Creates a database of civic minded organizations across the country

 Good research and communications skills, ability to work with a team and independently, bi-lingual in Spanish is a plus, as is experience teaching or working with the public.